TRIANGLE MARKET FAQ

 Q: Why do I keep hearing about this region?

 A: Because of the desirability of the area, many 3rd party sources have started to focus their attention on determining the reasons for its growth and vitality.
-The list of accolades is too long to note here, but for a quick snapshot, visit my Raleigh-Durham Blog (Look for the posting from June 17, 2007).
-Be sure to subscribe to this blog to stay up to date on changes in this vibrant market.
+The Triangle region has appeared as a Top 10 location in many recent surveys.

 Q: Where can I find out more about the Triangle?

-A: For more information about the Triangle Region, visit www.researchtriangle.org and download a copy of this year's "State of the Research Triangle Region" report.
-This report provides economic data and an analysis of the region's competitive position.
-In addition, the National Association of Realtors complete a very detailed annual report for 70 major metropolitan areas in the US.
-Their Triangle-area report and price analysis can be downloaded here.
+A: For more information about the Triangle Region, visit www.researchtriangle.org .
+This site provides economic data and an analysis of the region's competitive position.
+In addition, the National Association of Realtors completes a very detailed annual report for 70 major metropolitan areas in the US.

 Q: Is the Triangle better for appreciation or cashflow?

 A: Both.
-At the time of this writing, the Triangle is toward the start of the growth curve with regard to appreciation.
+At the time of this writing, the Triangle is on a strong growth curve with regard to appreciation.
 The region is often referred to as "the next emerging real estate market in the US".
-Property values have increased on a steady clip of 3-8% over the past 5 years.
-Housing remains very affordable with an average property value near the $200,000 mark.
+Property values have increased on a steady clip in recent years.
+Housing remains very affordable with an average property value near the $400,000 mark.
 Keep in mind that this average covers a very broad area.
-Starter homes in the $100,000 range and luxury homes up to the $1,000,000 mark can be found within a 30 minute drive of eachother.
+Starter homes in the $250,000 range and luxury homes beyond the $1,000,000 mark can be found within a 30 minute drive of eachother.
 As for cashflow...The rental market is solid as well and, as of the time of this posting, vacancy rates are at their lowest point in 5 years.
-The cities are in a very peculiar balance given that market rents, interest rates, and property values are at a point where many properties can cashflow after all expenses with only 10% down.
-Subscribe to Raleigh-Durham Property Alerts for the inside track on investment properties for sale in the Triangle (many, even before they hit the open market!)
+The cities are in a very peculiar balance given that market rents, interest rates, and property values are at a point where many properties can cashflow at purchase.
+Contact our office for the inside track on investment properties for sale in the Triangle (many, even before they hit the open market!)

 Q:What type of investment property will give me the best return?